-d.
 Statistical Power and Sample Considerations

-The number of subjects included in the Omegaven® group will be based on a compassionate use protocol and not on study power considerations.
-The number of subjects included in the soybean oil fat emulsion historical cohort group will not be based on study power considerations but rather on the number of eligible subjects from a pre-existing cohort.
+The number of subjects included in the study will be based on a compassionate use protocol and not on study power considerations.
 The primary safety analysis will be descriptive and not based on statistical significance.
-However, in Table 4 we outline power to detect several differences in the frequency of adverse events, assuming 20, 25, or 30 patients, diverse proportion of subjects with adverse event in either treatment period and not with the adverse event in the other (proportion of discordant pairs), for a two-sided 5% significance level McNemar's tests.
-Table 5 includes estimates of power for a Fisher's exact test when comparing Omegaven® with historical control groups, assuming diverse frequency of occurrence of the adverse event in the control group, equal number of subjects in each group, and diverse differences in proportions between Omegaven® and soybean oil fat emulsion groups.
+However, in Table 4 we outline power to detect several differences in the frequency of adverse events, assuming 20, 25, or 30 patients, diverse proportion of subjects with adverse event in either treatment period and not with the adverse event in either treatment period and not with the adverse event in the other (proportion of discordant pairs), for a two-sided 5% significance level McNemar's tests.

 For lower proportions of discordant pairs, we would generally attain close to 80% power in McNemar's test.
 Even for higher proportions of discordant pairs, assuming the high differences between before and after treatment that we expect to observe, e.g., 50% or more, 80% power can be attained in McNemar's test (Table 4).
-In Fisher's exact test, we will attain 80% power or more to detect differences between Omegaven® and historical controls of 45% or larger, regardless of the frequency of adverse events in each group (Table 5).

-Table 4 - Power to detect varying differences in proportions before and after treatment with Omegaven® in a McNemar's test.
-All calculations were based on an alpha significance level of 0.05.
+Table 4-Power to detect varying differences in proportions before and after treatment with Omegaven® in a McNemar's test.
+All calculations based on an alpha significance level of 0.05

 Difference between proportions Proportion of discordant pairs McNemar's Test

-Sample size in the OmegavenTM group
+Sample Size

 20 25 30

 30% 40% 59% 72% 81%

 60% 44% 55% 63%

 50% 60% 92% 97% 99%

 80% 79% 88% 93%

 80% 85% >99% >99% >99%

 95% >99% >99% >99%